dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

     1. "type": "AEAD\_AES\_128_GCM" (refer to Encryption Format section).
     2. "data": BASE64-encoded binary value of ciphertext.

-- notificationToken (Object, Required) - Mandatory notification token used to notify an appropriate remote device that the mailbox data has been updated.
-Data structure includes the following:
+- notificationToken (Object, Optional) - optional notification token used to notify an appropriate remote device that the mailbox data has been updated.
+Data structure includes the following (if notificationToken is provided it should include both fields):
     - type (String, Required) - notification token name.
 Used to define which Push Notification System to be used to notify appropriate remote device of a mailbox data update.
 (E.g. "com.apple.apns" for APNS)
 	- tokenData (String, Required) - notification token data (Hex or Base64 encoded based on the concrete implementation) - application-specific - refer to appropriate Push Notification System specification

 ~~~